 Living with another species can be a real challenge.
 But it can also be fabulously fulfilling.
 And if you’ve come to this page, you already know both of these things.
-So let’s talk training!
+So, let’s talk dogs!

 I’m Rachel Brix, and I love dogs.
-I love advocating for and helping dogs, too, which is why I do what I do, and I’ve been a professional dog trainer since 2010.
-And I take it seriously enough to be sure I’m educated, credentialed and up to date on the latest science and the kindest methods.
+I love advocating for and helping dogs, too, which is why I do what I do, and I’ve been a dog professional since 2010.
+And I take it seriously enough to be sure I’m educated, credentialed and up to date on the latest research and the kindest methods.

-But, unfortunately, the dog training industry remains unregulated, and education and certification is strictly voluntary.
-So it can be tough choosing a good and knowledgeable trainer since outdated methods – and the trainers who use them – are still out there.
+But, unfortunately, the dog training and consulting industry remains unregulated, and education and certification is strictly voluntary.
+So, it can be tough choosing a good and knowledgeable consultant or trainer since outdated methods – and the people who use them – are still out there.

-I’m committed to doing what’s best for dogs and the dog training industry, which is why I train using reward-based training methods, and why I’m certified through the top independent certification organization, the Certification Council for Professional Dog Trainers which requires continuing education.
+I’m committed to doing what’s best for dogs and the dog training industry, which is why I train using reward-based methods.
+And why I’m certified through the top independent certification organization, the Certification Council for Professional Dog Trainers which requires continuing education.
 And to further solidify Percy’s commitment to being fear free and force free, I am also a Certified Fear Free Professional, which requires continuing education as well.

-And the leading organizations committed to canine behavior and training and veterinary behavioral science also support reward-based training:
+And the leading organizations committed to canine behavior and training and veterinary behavioral science also support reward-based training and consulting: